 Operating Deficits: Shelter experiences operating deficits each month of $4,000 – $5,000.

 Medical Costs: Medical costs next to payroll, are our biggest expense.
-We take care of any animal that comes to us with a treatable condition and all of our animals are spayed or neutered before they are adopted.
-Here are a few examples from this year:
+We take care of any animal that comes to us with a treatable condition and all of our animals are spayed/neutered and microchipped before they are adopted.
+Here are a few examples of the extra care provided:

 - One Day Old Puppy – $600: A puppy born with a cleft palate.

 - Patches – $2,500: Leg amputation due to prior untreated injuries.

 - Hot Pocket – $736: Stray that came to us with a wound from an animal attack.